LaupWing/endavour/README.md

 ```

 The first thing I noticed was that I needed to transform the array, **reducing** its length.
 Therefore, I chose to utilize the reduce array method.

+I checked within the `if` block whether the current iteration already exists in the array.
+If that is the case, nothing will be added, and the array will remain unmodified.

+If that is not the case, the anagram algorithm will start.
+To check if a certain word can be an anagram of another word, I need to split the word, remove whitespaces and store the individual letters separately in an array.
+This algorithm is stored in the variable `letterList`.

+To determine if a word is an anagram of another word, I need to check if every letter in the array is present in the target word.
+To solve this problem, I utilized the `every` method.